pettarin/glyphIgo/README.md

 * List all Unicode characters used in an EPUB file or a plain text UTF-8 file.
 * List all Unicode glyphs present in a TTF/OTF/WOFF font file.
 * Check whether a given font file contains all the glyphs needed to properly display the given EPUB or plain text file.
-* Minimize a given font file, that is, create a new font file containing only the subset of glyphs of a given font that are contained in a EPUB or plain text file.
+* Minimize (subset) a given font file, that is, create a new font file containing only the subset of glyphs of a given font that are contained in a EPUB or plain text file.
 * Convert a font file from/to TTF/OTF/WOFF format.
 * Export one of the above lists of Unicode characters as an EPUB file, for quick testing on an eReader.
 * Lookup for information about a given Unicode character, including fuzzy name matching.